District Railway: Running an electric railway

 Between Turnham Green and Ravenscourt Park the District shared tracks with L&SWR steam trains to Richmond, a GWR steam service from Richmond to Ladbroke Grove and Midland coal trains.
 The District and L&SWR agreed to quadruple the tracks to allow a pair for the District's sole use and build a station on the District tracks at Stamford Brook.
 The line was first used on 3 December 1911 and Stamford Brook opened on 1 February 1912.
 However, the GWR had already withdrawn their service and L&SWR was to withdraw in 1916.
 A flying junction separating the Richmond and Hammersmith routes west of Earl's Court opened in January 1914.

-From 1910 to 1939 the LT&SR ran through trains from Ealing Broadway to Southend or Shoeburyness, hauled to Barking by the District's electric locomotives that were no longer needed for the L&NWR's outer circle service, then pulled by steam locomotive.
+From 1910 to 1939 the LT&SR ran through trains between Ealing Broadway and Southend or Shoeburyness, hauled west of Barking by the District's electric locomotives that were no longer needed for the L&NWR's outer circle service, and east of Barking by steam locomotive.
 From 1912 two specially built sets of saloon coaches with retention toilets were used.
 In the 1920s the off-peak weekday service was a train every ten minutes from Wimbledon and Ealing and every fifteen minutes from Richmond.
 Six trains per hour ran from Putney Bridge to High Street Kensington.
 Trains from Hounslow left every 6–8 minutes, terminating at Acton Town or South Acton.
 Six trains per hour left Hammersmith for South Harrow, three continuing to Uxbridge.
 In 1925 the inner circle service was ten trains per hour in each direction, but this frequency of service caused problems.
 A reduction to eight would leave the Kensington High Street to Edgware Road section with too few trains.
 However the Metropolitan had recently rebuilt it with four platforms as part of an abandoned plan for a tube to Kilburn.
 The District extended its Putney to High Street service to Edgware Road and the Metropolitan provided all inner circle trains at a frequency of eight trains per hour.

 In 1923 the London, Midland and Scottish Railway had inherited the LT&SR line to Barking, and in 1929 proposed quadrupling the line to Upminster and electrifying one pair of tracks for use by the District.
 On 12 September 1932 services started with new stations at Upney and Heathway (now Dagenham Heathway) with platforms only on the District tracks.